ntropy-esa/biochar-systems-dev/content/en/resources/section-1-literature.md

 ### **Scientific literature** - a _selection_

 Between the early 2000s and 2020, more than 15 000 research articles including the keyword <mark>biochar</mark> were published in academic journals.
 In 2020, about 4000 articles were published.
 This corresponds to more than 10 new articles every day.
-These numbers imply that it is literally impossible - for researchers as well as individuals - to read all the research that exists on biochar.
+At this rate, it is literally impossible - for researchers as well as individuals - to read all the research that exists on biochar.

 Therefore, we suggest below few <mark>major references</mark>, grouped by topics: